everestial/VCF-Simplify/README.md

 <br>

 **Use minimal script for full term simplification:**\
-(*Output not shown)
+*Output not shown

     python3 VCF-Simplify.py SimplifyVCF -to table -inVCF input_test.vcf -out simple_table.txt -keepHeader yes

-- Simplified data for all the infos, formats for all the sample
+- Simplified data for all the infos, formats for all the sample.
-- will output in wide format
+- Will output in wide format by default.

 <br>